-Table 5: Methods of Incorporating IFRS in the Accounting and Finance Curriculum teaching IFRS as a separate module in Latin America.
+Table 5 above shows that majority of the academics have the opinion that IFRS should be integrated in to other courses.
+This is in line with Berrios (2012), who suggested the integrated approach to IFRS education rather than teaching IFRS as a separate module in Latin America.
 The study by Judy et al. (2016) also support that the main approach to teaching should be to integrate IFRS into existing courses instead of a separate module.
 According to them, most integration should be done in to Intermediate or advanced accounting modules although other courses can also be used for integration.
 This is similar with the opinion of academic staffs in this study who suggested integration should be made to financial accounting, principles of accounting and advanced financial accounting courses.